rust-lang/rust-log-analyzer/Readme.md

 *Note: This process will / should be integrated as regression tests.*

 1. Download, or otherwise curate, a set of log files you want to evaluate against.
-    * Example command: `rla-offline travis-dl -c 50 --failed -o data/failed`
+    * Example command: `rla-offline dl --ci travis -c 50 --failed -o data/failed`
     * *Note: Eventually, a set of test log files will be provided in the repository.*
 2. Use the `rla-offline extract-dir` command to analyze all the log files and write the results to a separate directory.
     * You can (temporarily) check the result directory in to the repository to see diffs.